Scholastic standards are mandated by the faculty through the Faculty Council Committee on Scholastic Standards.

 - To return, a student must complete a returning student application accompanied by supplemental documentation that addresses a combination of factors, including evidence of maturity and/or academic success at another institution as well as their strengthened preparation for academic success at CSU.
 (Details online at Office of Admissions).

-2. Students are eligible for only one Fresh Start opportunity (regardless of whether it is a Freshman Accelerated Fresh Start or a standard Fresh Start)
+2. Students are eligible for only one Fresh Start opportunity (regardless of whether it is a Freshman Accelerated Fresh Start or a standard academic Fresh Start)

 Former CSU undergraduate students may apply for an academic Fresh Start, a policy which allows students to establish a new academic record.
 A student may be granted a Fresh Start only once.